 - Minimizes cages, or better yet, eliminates them altogether

 - Follows the written standard of their registering organization

 - Socializes their cats

 What percentage of cat breeders do you think qualifies as “good” breeders?

-Well, not a single respondant said that 100% of cat breeders are good.
-But more than half of the respondants felt that somewhere between 61-80% of cat breeders are actually good breeders.
+Well, not a single respondent said that 100% of cat breeders are good.
+But more than half of the respondents felt that somewhere between 61-80% of cat breeders are actually good breeders.